Double-heavy tetraquark states with heavy diquark-antiquark symmetry: Constraints on masses of , , and states

-We have obtained masses of double-heavy tetraquark states with the help of heavy diquark-antiquark symmetry.
-The values are all larger than those in the threshold approach in Ref. \cite{Luo:2017eub} where reference meson-meson thresholds were adopted.
-For the $bc\bar{n}\bar{n}$ and $bc\bar{n}\bar{s}$ states, the present masses are also heavier than those in the $X(4140)$ approach in Ref. \cite{Cheng:2020nho} where the reference scales were related to the mass of $X(4140)$.
-At present, one cannot judge where such states are actually located since there is still no observed double-heavy tetraquark.
-Even for the conventional baryons, no state containing two heavy quarks heavier than $\Xi_{cc}$ was reported.
-It is helpful to make a theoretical estimation on the range of their masses in understanding possible structures of an observed state.
-In Tables \ref{table:Tcc coupled channel}, \ref{table:Tccpartners}, \ref{table:bbQQ}, and \ref{table:Tbcqq}, we treat the masses obtained with Eq. \eqref{modelhamiltonian} as upper limits.
-Actually, one may further narrow the range in another perspective.
-We now move on to the constraints on masses of $QQq$ and $QQQ$ baryons first and then those of the double-heavy tetraquarks.
-If experiments observed a state with larger mass than the obtained limit, that hadron should not be a ground state with high probability.
+We have obtained the masses of the double-heavy tetraquark states with the aid of heavy diquark-antiquark symmetry.
+The values are all larger than those in the threshold approach in Ref. \cite{Luo:2017eub}, in which reference meson-meson thresholds were adopted.
+For the $bc\bar{n}\bar{n}$ and $bc\bar{n}\bar{s}$ states, the current masses are also heavier than those in the $X(4140)$ approach in Ref. \cite{Cheng:2020nho}, in which the reference scales were related to the mass of $X(4140)$.
+At present, it cannot be judged where such states are actually located, as there is still no observed double-heavy tetraquark.
+Even for conventional baryons, a state containing two heavy quarks that are heavier than $\Xi_{cc}$ has not been reported.
+It is helpful to make a theoretical estimation on the range of their masses to understand the possible structures of an observed state.
+In Tables \ref{table:Tcc coupled channel}, \ref{table:Tccpartners}, \ref{table:bbQQ}, and \ref{table:Tbcqq}, we treat the masses obtained using Eq. \eqref{modelhamiltonian} as the upper limits.
+In fact, the range may be narrowed further from another perspective.
+We now investigate the constraints on the masses of the $QQq$ and $QQQ$ baryons first, and then those of the double-heavy tetraquarks.
+If the experiments reveal a state with a larger mass than the obtained limit, that hadron should not be a ground state with high probability.

-Suppose that we are estimating the mass of a multiquark state $X$ with Eq. \eqref{eq:ref}.
+Suppose that we are estimating the mass of a multiquark state $X$ using Eq. \eqref{eq:ref}.
 In principle, several reference hadron-hadron systems can be adopted.
-Their thresholds will result in different values for the mass of $X$ state.
-Consider two reference systems $\mathcal{A+D}$ and $\mathcal{B+C}$ where $\mathcal{A,B,C,D}$ are four hadrons and $\mathcal{A+D}$ and $\mathcal{B+C}$ have the same quark content as $X$, two values for the mass of $X$ ($M_{\mathcal{AD}}$ and $M_{\mathcal{BC}}$) can be obtained.
-An inequality between them must exist.
+Their thresholds will result in different values for the mass of the $X$ state.
+Considering two reference systems $\mathcal{A+D}$ and $\mathcal{B+C}$, where $\mathcal{A,B,C,D}$ are four hadrons, and $\mathcal{A+D}$ and $\mathcal{B+C}$ have the same quark content as $X$, two values for the mass of $X$ ($M_{\mathcal{AD}}$ and $M_{\mathcal{BC}}$) can be obtained.
+An inequality between these must exist.
 For convenience, we further assume that they satisfy $M_{\mathcal{AD}}< M_{\mathcal{BC}}$.
-Then, according to the estimation formula \eqref{eq:ref}, we have
+Thus, according to the estimation formula \eqref{eq:ref}, we obtain